 Standard Precautions Component Recommendations Gloves Wear for touching: Blood, body fluid, secretions, excretions, contaminated items Gown When contact of clothing or exposed skin with blood/body fluid, secretions, and excretions is anticipated.
-Mask & eye Procedures likely to generate splashes or sprays of blood, body fluids, secretions, protection especially suctioning, irrigation and endotracheal intubation.
+Mask & eye Procedures likely to generate splashes or sprays of blood, body fluids, protection secretions, especially suctioning, irrigation and endotracheal intubation.
 Soiled patient Wear gloves if visibly contaminated. care equipment Follow cleaning and disinfection guidelines.
-Environmental control Housekeeping procedures for daily and prn cleaning, and disinfection of environmental surfaces, especially frequently touched surfaces in patient-care areas.
-All products are EPA approved for hospital use.
-Textiles and laundry Soiled linens are rolled with wet part inside; carried away from the body and placed into soiled linen hamper.
+Environmental control Housekeeping procedures for daily and prn cleaning, and disinfection of environmental surfaces, especially frequently touched surfaces in patient- care areas.
+All products are ERA approved for bespital use.
+Textiles and All products are EPA approved for hospital use.
+Soiled linens are rolled with wet part inside; carried away from the body and laundry placed into soiled linen hamper.
 Needles and other sharps Do not re-cap, bend, break or hand manipulate used needles; use safety devices, place used sharps in puncture-resistant container.
 Patient placement Prioritize for single patient room if patient is at increased risk of transmission, is likely to contaminate the environment, does not maintain appropriate hygiene, or is as increased risk of acquiring infection or developing adverse outcome following infection.
-Respiratory Practice for yourself and instruct symptomatic patients to: hygiene/ cough Cover mouth/nose when sneezing/coughing etiquette Use tissues and dispose in no-touch receptacle Hand hygiene after soiling hands with respiratory secretions Wear mask (not N95 respirator) if tolerated or Maintain spatial separation >3 feet if possible
+Respiratory Practice for yourself and instruct symptomatic patients to: hygiene/ cough Cover mouth/nose when sneezing/coughing etiquette • Use tissues and dispose in no-touch receptacle Hand hygiene after soiling hands with respiratory secretions Wear mask (not N95 respirator) if tolerated or Maintain spatial separation >3 feet if possible